Rivera-ai/NanoGrad/README.md

      pip install -e .
      ```

-With these steps, your `nanograd` package should be installed in your Python environment.
+With these steps, your `NanoGrad` package should be installed in your Python environment.

 ## Test Colab